 You are free to browse the shelves for the books you need.
 Please be aware of others around you when doing so, and allow 2m distance between any other readers.
 This may mean you need to wait a short while before accessing the shelves you need.

 We advise you to use your own devices to search the catalogue wherever possible.
-If you are not able to do so, there will be two OPACs available in the library for searching the catalogue: by the Tract volumes in the corridor, and in Room 339 (ST.29).
+If you are not able to do so, there will be two OPACs available in the library for searching the catalogue: in the epigraphy and papyrology room, and in Room 339 (ST.29).
 There will be wipes available by each machine – please sanitise your hands before using them, and wipe the area before and after use.

-If you would like to borrow books during your visit, please try to do so well in advance of 3pm, to avoid a long queue building up as everyone leaves.
+If you would like to borrow books during your visit, please try to do so well in advance of the end of the session, to avoid a long queue building up as everyone leaves.

 The toilets are open, with an enhanced regular cleaning programme throughout the day.
 There will also be regular cleaning of touch points in the building during the day.